-Born William Joseph Shields in Dublin, he was originally an insurance salesman, coming into acting later in life.
+Born William Joseph Shields in Dublin, he worked as a clerk with that city's Board of Trade before getting into acting.
 He got his start performing the works of Sean O'Casey at the famed Abbey Theatre, including Juno and the Paycock and The Plough and the Stars.
 He quickly found his niche as comic relief.
-His earliest film roles were reprising his roles O'Casey's plays for film.
-He was a favorite of John Ford, who cast him in many of his classic films including How Green Was My Valley and The Quiet Man.
-His half-brother, Arthur Shields, was also an actor and appeared in many of Ford's films as well.
+His earliest film credits were reprising his roles in O'Casey's plays for film.
+He was a favorite of director John Ford, who cast him in many of his classic films, including How Green Was My Valley and The Quiet Man.

 Barry Fitzgerald retired from acting in 1959 and moved back to Dublin.
 He died of a heart attack two years later at the age of 72.

 - The Plough and the Stars (1936) — first collaboration with John Ford

 - Four Men and a Prayer (1938) — second collaboration with John Ford

 - The Long Voyage Home (1940) — third collaboration with John Ford

 - How Green Was My Valley (1941) — fourth collaboration with John Ford

 - The Quiet Man (1952) — fifth and final collaboration with John Ford